dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

     > [!NOTE]
     > The `MauiApplication` type on Android can be used to access the native app instance.
 Similarly, the `MauiUIApplicationDelegate` type on iOS can be used to access the native app instance.

-- In the event handler for the native lifecycle event, retrieve the `ILifecycleEventService` instance and call its `InvokeEvents` method, specifying the native event name as its argument:
+- In the event handler for the platform lifecycle event, retrieve the `ILifecycleEventService` instance and call its `InvokeEvents` method, specifying the platform event name as its argument:

     ```csharp
-    using Microsoft.Extensions.DependencyInjection;
-    using Microsoft.Maui;
     using Microsoft.Maui.LifecycleEvents;
     ...